Milos R. Popovic: Education

 Popovic received a Dipl. of Electrical Engineering from the University of Belgrade in his native Serbia in 1990.
-He then earned his Ph.D. in mechanical engineering from the University of Toronto in 1996.
+He then earned his Ph.D. in mechanical engineering from the University of Toronto (U of T) in 1996.
 His Ph.D. thesis was on Friction modelling and control, under supervision of Andrew Goldenberg.

 Career

 Academic work

 In July 2001, Popovic established The Rehabilitation Engineering Laboratory (REL) at the Lyndhurst Centre of TRI.
 The laboratory supports multiple research groups, including the Popovic lab, under the supervision of 6 principal investigators.
 In 2004, he established the Neural Engineering and Therapeutics research team at TRI, which works on translation of rehabilitative research into advanced therapeutic tools.
 Popovic led this team until 2017.
-In 2017, in partnership with Dr. Taufik Valiante, he established the Centre for Advancing Neurotechnological Innovation to Application (CRANIA) at UHN and UofT, which they jointly codirected until 2023.
+In 2017, in partnership with Dr. Taufik Valiante, he established the Centre for Advancing Neurotechnological Innovation to Application (CRANIA) at UHN and U of T, which they jointly codirected until 2023.
 In 2018, Popovic was appointed TRI's Director of Research, which he rebranded into the KITE Research Institute in 2019.
 In 2021, he founded the FabrIc-Based REsearch (FIBRE) platform and directed it until 2023.
-In 2023, Popovic was appointed the Director of the Institute of Biomedical Engineering at UofT.
+In 2023, Popovic was appointed the Director of the Institute of Biomedical Engineering at U of T.